AlexMost/Flask-starter/README.md

 Lightweight skelethon for flask application.

-Just clone it and, setup requirements pip install -r requirements.txt
+Just clone it and setup requirements - [pip install -r requirements.txt]

 Includes configuration for:
 * database